b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/apothecary/fermentation/teracotta_lidded_pots/teracotta_lidded_pots_v1_11092025.md

 #### Cleaning Process: Step-by-Step

 1. **Preparation:** Remove all food residue with a wooden spatula or soft cloth, avoiding anything metallic or abrasive.
-2. **Lime Solution Preparation:** Dissolve a small amount of food-grade quicklime (about 1 teaspoon per liter of water; or per manufacturer) in lukewarm water.
+2. **Lime Solution Preparation:** Dissolve a small amount of food-grade saked/p*ckling lime (Hindi: raja chuna) (about 1 teaspoon per liter of water; or per manufacturer) in lukewarm water.
 Stir and allow to stand until the solution turns milky but not sandy.
 3. **Washing:** Pour into or over the pot, swirl to reach all surfaces (interior, exterior lip, and under the lid), and let the solution sit inside for 10–15 minutes.
 4. **Scrubbing:** Use a designated soft natural or silicone brush to gently scrub.
 Do not use steel wool or harsh pads.
 5. **Rinsing:** Empty and rinse 2–3 times with clean running water, ensuring all lime residues are removed.
 Repeat if persistent stains or odors remain.